 1. Craft a Winning Headline:

-There are many schools of thoughts on this, but the overall goal is to create a headline that captures people’s attention and makes them want to click.
+There are many schools of thought on this, but the overall goal is to create a headline that captures people’s attention and makes them want to click.

 You should keep your headline simple, direct, and remove fluffy non-useful words.
 Seek absolute clarity into what your article is about, what problem it solves, and if there’s still room you can add extra details.

 For example: this article is titled “How to Write a Blog Post Fast in 4 Simple Steps ”.
 I could have just called it “how to write a blog”, but the other details give you, the reader, more context.

 Before you start reading you know it is a how-to article, broken down into 4 steps, and current as of 2020.
 You know immediately if it meets what you are looking for so…you’d click!